Last updated on March 3, 2026

 Does Alchemy Rotate?
 How Often?

-Alchemy rotates each year in September, and each set is valid in the format for two years.
-For example, Wilds of Eldraine releases on September, 5th, 2023 and stays in Alchemy until September 2025, when it finally rotates out.
-Sets that are rotating now have been legal in Alchemy since 2021, and so on.
+Alchemy rotates each year with the Fall set, and each set is valid in the format for two years.
+For example, Edge of Eternities was released onto Arena July 29, 2025 and stays legal until it rotates out of Alchemy in Fall 2027.
+Sets that rotated out with the entrance of EOE were legal in Alchemy since 2023, and so on.

 When Is the Next Alchemy Rotation?